BradFitz66/DQRS/README.md

 To run, you can drag the root folder onto Love.exe.
 If you are unable to run, you may need to download this https://github.com/lzubiaur/clipper-lua and move clipper.dll to your love installation folder.
 If you still get errors, make an issue with a screenshot of the error.

+# Info about the project

+### Sprites atlases
+Sprites are loaded individually and then made into a texture atlas via the Runtime Texture Atlas library for Love2D.
+The individually loaded are discarded after this.
+It may be better to write a parser for the metadata created by Shoebox (the program I use to extract sprites from sprite sheets)

+### Tile maps
+Currently, I've ripped most of one tileset from the game which is the player tank's cannon room.
+It's ripped straight from the ROM and there's still plenty of issues with some tiles having wrong colors (it's a pain in the ass to get the correct palette.
+I just get close enough and manually color the wrong parts).
+If anyone wants to help with that, that'd be great.

+### Code naming convention
+I'm trying to keep code to this_style_of_naming mostly due to personal preference.
+External libraries made by other people will obvious follow their own naming convention and I won't spend time changing that since it's pretty pointless.

+### End goal
+The end goal this project is to have a (maybe) indistinguishable copy of Dragon Quest Heroes: Rocket Slime in terms of an engine.
+Ideally, I would want to make a demo of the tank battle system from the game to show of the capabilities of the engine but that's pretty far off.

+### Main to-dos

+* Pathfinding
+* Better NPC AI (ability to pick up and throw ammo, attack player, etc.)